bomberdude17/bomberdude17.github.io/references.md

 ### References

-Available upon request.
+Available upon request or inside of my resume

 Alternatively, here are a few written testimonials from former colleagues and professors:

-#### Dr. Jane Smith – Professor at XYZ University
+#### Dr. Julia Poplin – Head of Department of Education at MSUM
-_"Lucas is a dedicated and thoughtful professional who brings creativity to every project."_
+_"Lucas is a dedicated and thoughtful professional who brings energy and excitement to any project he is involved in."_

-#### John Doe – Manager at Company Inc.
+#### Darrin Grubb – Professor of Economics at MSUM.
 _"Great communicator and fast learner.
 A valuable asset to any team."_